 Ostrich Fern has no serious pest or disease problems.
 There are rare instances of moth larvae feeding on the stalk (rachis) of the fronds.
 These larvae will generally do minimal-localized damage.
 The most common issues arise from lack of (or too much) water.
 The leaves will dry up when under-watered or get soggy when over-watered.

-The fronds will brown and curl if exposed to too much direct sunlight, in the heavy shade the Ostrich Fern will fail to produce fertile leaves.
+The fronds will brown and curl if exposed to too much direct sunlight.
+In heavy shade, the Ostrich Fern will fail to produce fertile leaves.

 The fiddleheads (curled new leaves) are edible and often sautéed.
 Different types of fronds are identifiable when they arise and fade.
 Vegetative fronds will look wilted by late summer, while sterile fronds will form an upright vase-shape around much less attractive fertile fronds that will form in summer and persist through winter.

-The Genus Mattecucia is named after a 19th century Italian Physicist- Carlo Matteucci, who pioneered the study of bioelectricity which eventually led to the invention of the defibrillator.
+The Genus Mattecucia is named after the 19th-century Italian Physicist Carlo Matteucci, who pioneered the study of bioelectricity which eventually led to the invention of the defibrillator.

-Ostrich Fern pairs well with many other native and shade plants, such as, Sweet Fern (Comptonia peregrina), Astilbes (Astilbe spp.), Trillium (Trillium grandiflorum), Bloodroot (Sanguinaria canadensis) or Hostas (Hosta spp).
+Ostrich Fern pairs well with many other native and shade plants, such as, Sweet Fern (Comptonia peregrina), Astilbe (Astilbe spp.), Large White Trillium (Trillium grandiflorum), Bloodroot (Sanguinaria canadensis) or Hostas (Hosta spp).
 Larger shrubs that would be a nice accent are American Elderberry (Sambucus canadensis), Lemony Lace Elderberry (Sambucus racemosa ‘Lemony Lace®’), Chokeberry (Aronia spp.), or Common Sweetshrub (Calycanthus floridus).